EasyCorp/EasyAdminBundle/Resources/doc/book/2-design-configuration.md

 Adding Custom Web Assets
 ------------------------

-Complex backends may require to load custom CSS and JavaScript files.
-Add the `assets` option to define the paths of the web assets to load in the backend layout.
+Complex backends may require to load your own CSS and JavaScript files.
+Add the `assets` option to define the paths of the web assets to load in the backend pages.
 All kinds of assets are supported and linked accordingly:

 ```yaml
 easy_admin: